sframe-wg/sframe/draft-ietf-sframe-enc.md

 and high complexity, and its entanglement with RTP makes it unworkable in several realistic SFU scenarios.

-This document proposes a new end-to-end encryption mechanism known as SFrame, specifically designed to work in group conference calls with SFUs.
+This document proposes a new E2EE protection scheme known as SFrame, specifically designed to work in group conference calls with SFUs.
 SFrame is a general encryption framing that can be used to protect media payloads, agnostic of transport.